-The ADC module is capable of performing conversions using the MCU bus clock, the bus clock divided by two, the local asynchronous clock (ADACK) within the module, or the alternate clock (ALTCLK).
-The ALTCLK on this device is MCGERCLK.
+The ADC is capable of performing conversions using the MCU bus clock, the bus clock divided by two, the local asynchronous clock (ADACK) within the module, or the alternate clock (ALTCLK).
+The

 The selected clock source must run at a frequency such that the ADC conversion clock (ADCK) runs at a frequency within its specified range ( $f{ADCK}$ ) after being divided down from the ALTCLK input as determined by the ADIV bits.